There are two parts to the development of a SOW:

 to verify that your SOW meets BPA requirements; you may want to have this checklist handy as you prepare your SOW.
 Questions?

-Your COR (Contracting Officer's Representative) is available to offer guidance about content, structure, and level of detail.
-If you encounter any technical difficulties in Pisces, or would like help understanding and using the application, please contact firstname.lastname@example.org
+Your COR (Contracting Officer's Representative) is available to offer guidance about content, structure, level of detail, as well as basic usage of Pisces Web.
+If you encounter technical difficulties while using the software, contact email@example.com